 But what if

-teen clinic in my hometown a few weeks ago before returning to college for the
+Parenthood teen clinic in my hometown a few weeks ago before returning to

-crushing instrument is inserted into a mother's uterus and pieces are pulled off
+a crushing instrument is inserted into a mother's uterus and pieces are

-of the child and assembled on a sterile, white table to make sure they all came
+pulled off of the child and assembled on a sterile, white table to make sure

-out?
-Can America continue to endure the ammonite burning of children by saline
+they all came out?
+Can America continue to endure the ammonite burning of

 million ghosts of infanticide walk the fields and roads and city streets of

-through our nation.
-The abject condemnation of life, legalized and advertised
+silently through our nation.
+The abject condemnation of life, legalized and

-since 1973, thrives and grows in every state.
-But the innocent ghosts of
+advertised since 1973, thrives and grows in every state.
+But the innocent

-infanticide cannot speak for themselves.
-We must do all we can to speak for
+ghosts of infanticide cannot speak for themselves.
+We must do all we can to

 How do we